 Lands are managed to emphasize recreation opportunities while maintaining the natural landscape.
 These areas typically are centered on recreational destinations, transportation corridors or bodies of water.
 Examples range from developed scenic byways and recreation areas to relatively undeveloped natural areas often near natural attractions such as streams suitable or designated as recreational rivers and lakes.
-A variety of recreation activities occur ranging from developed facilities to unstructured activities such as fishing, hiking, etc.
+A variety of recreation activities will occur ranging from developed facilities to unstructured activities such as fishing, hiking, etc. In general Theme 4 may include, but is not limited to the following descriptors:

-- Resource uses (such as: livestock grazing, timber management, wildlife management) are not emphasized and therefore have little impact on ecological conditions. - Oil and gas leasing may be allow but limited to protect the natural setting and recreation experience (controlled surface use, timing restrictions and/or No Surface Occupancy).
-Recreation facilities may be withdrawn from mineral entry. - Recreation facilities such as campgrounds, day facilities, boat docks, trailheads, etc. are the main attraction for people.
+- Resource uses (such as: livestock grazing, timber management, wildlife management) may take place in conjunction with surrounding recreation/ scenic objectives. - Oil and gas leasing may be allow but limited to protect the natural setting and recreation experience (controlled surface use, timing restrictions and/or No Surface Occupancy).
+Recreation facilities may be withdrawn from mineral entry. - Recreation facilities such as campgrounds, day use facilities, boat docks, trailheads, etc. are the main attraction for people.
 Resource impacts can occur from facility development and hardened surfaces at recreation sites. - Human use is recreation-oriented; potential for contact with other users is high.
 Sights and sounds of people on the site are expected and may even be desired. - Generally motorized travel is common but maybe limited to designated routes.
-New routes may be created. - Various management activities are allowed but limited to be compatible with the recreation setting public safety and stewardship objectives.
+New routes may be created. - Various management activities are allowed that are compatible with the recreation setting public safety and stewardship objectives.